Kentucky courts issue tens of thousands of domestic violence and emergency protective orders every year. And according to the CDC's

 If you are certified, you will be allowed to vote via mail-in absentee ballot, and your name and address will not be included on any publicly available voter records.

-Certification lasts for two years, unless it is cancelled or the participant withdraws before the expiration date.
-Certification can be renewed before the expiration date.
+The certification lasts for two years unless it is canceled or the participant withdraws before the expiration date.
+The certification can be renewed before the expiration date.

 Phone: (844) 292-KACP (toll-free)

 700 Capital Ave Suite 152